oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 The `fluentd-s3-configmap.yaml` contains a config map with the specific settings we will be using (these are what you gathered above) which are applied to the environment variables inside the pod.
 You will need to edit this to hold the values you gathered.

 The `fluentd-daemonset-oss-rbac.yaml` configures the cluster role, service account, binding between the two and also the details of the daemonset that gathers the log data and writes it to the S3 compatible storage service.
-The daemon set uses the values that are set in the `fluentd-s3-configmap.yaml` for it's environment variables (look at the file for the details of how the environment variables are defined in terms of config map entries.)
+The daemon set uses the values that are set in the `fluentd-s3-configmap.yaml` for it's environment variables (look at the file for the details of how the environment variables are defined in terms of config map entries).
 This means we won't need to change the daemon set configuration / it's yaml file if we want to change those settings.

 <details><summary><b>How does Kubernetes know where to get the environment variable values ?</b></summary>